sbt/sbt-native-packager/src/sphinx/formats/debian.rst

 Customize
 ---------------

-This section contains example on how you can customize your debian build.
+This section contains examples of how you can customize your debian build.

 Customizing Debian Metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A Debian package provides metadata, which includes **dependencies** and **recommendations**.
-A basic example to depend on java and recommend a git installation.
+This example adds a dependency on java and recommends a git installation.

 .. code-block:: scala